hphuc2003919/FCJ-Report/content/4-EventParticipated/_index.md

 pre: " <b> 4. </b> "
 ---

-> In this section, you should list and describe in detail the events you have participated in during your internship or work experience.
->
-> Each event should be presented in the format Event 1, Event 2, Event 3…, along with the following details:
-> * Event name
-> * Date and time
-> * Location (if applicable)
-> * Your role in the event (attendee, event support, speaker, etc.)
-> * A brief description of the event’s content and main activities
-> * Outcomes or value gained (lessons learned, new skills, contribution to the team/project)
-> * This listing helps demonstrate your actual participation as well as the soft skills and experience you have gained from each event.

 During my internship, I participated in four events.
 Each one was a memorable experience that provided new, interesting, and useful knowledge, along with gifts and wonderful moments.

 ### [Event 1](4.1-Event1/)